-If you can't ejaculate during sex or masturbation, help is at hand!
+If you are a man who can't ejaculate during sex or masturbation, help is at hand!

-I've been running a website on delayed ejaculation for over 10 years, and in that time I've helped hundreds, if not thousands, of men to solve their difficulties and to get over their ejaculation problems, so they can enjoy normal sexual intercourse and rewarding physical relationships.
+You see, I've been running a website on delayed ejaculation for over 10 years, and in that time I've helped hundreds, if not thousands, of men to solve their difficulties and to get over their difficulties ejaculating, so they can enjoy normal sexual intercourse and rewarding physical relationships.

-I started working with men with sexual difficulties about 12 years ago.
-Of course everyone knows about premature ejaculation, but not so many people know about delayed ejaculation a surprising fact, because it affects about one man in twelve.
+I started working with men with sexual difficulties about 14 years ago.
+Of course everyone knows about premature ejaculation, but not so many people know about men being unable to ejaculate during lovemaking – a surprising fact, because it affects about one man in twelve.
 Yes, that many.

 So you're not alone.
 Not by a long way.
 And it doesn't matter if the cause of your delayed ejaculation is traumatic masturbation in a prone position when you were a teenager, or not being aroused when you have sex, or relationship difficulties with your partner, or the simple fact that you prefer sex with yourself to sex with someone else.

 I'm telling you, right here right now, that it can be fixed using my self-help treatment program.
 I reckon, from the feedback I get, that my program has a 96% success rate.
 And I'm sure you're wondering how this works.

 Well, you can click here now to go to the treatment program, or you can read on for more information.
 There's a link at the top of the right hand column of every page of this site which will take you straight to the treatment program when you want to go there.

 Just think, you could be enjoying normal sex within weeks!
 And that has to be something worth aiming for.